-- Unrepresented CCCERA staff employees who were hired before January 1, 2009, upon completion of five years of CCCERA service, and retire with a CCCERA pension benefit. - AFSCME CCCERA staff members who were hired before January 1, 2010, upon completion of five years of CCCERA service, and retire with a CCCERA pension benefit.
+- Unrepresented CCCERA staff employees who are hired prior to January 1, 2009 with completion of 5 years of CCCERA service and retire with a CCCERA pension benefit. - AFSCME CCCERA staff employees who are hired prior to January 1, 2010, with completion of 5 years of CCCERA service and retire with a CCCERA pension benefit.